 While it certainly wasn’t the first to the party, it’s fair to say Apple has definitely had a huge impact on fitness watch market thanks to the Apple Watch.
 Capable of recording a wide array of metrics and syncing that data with your phone and various dedicated apps, we’re able to view a pretty detailed picture of how our fitness levels stack up against our friends.
 It’s features such as these that instil a competitive nature within us.
 For example, if you can easily view your previous 5km run time, you have a benchmark from which to progress, and we all want to get better at something, don’t we?

-So, which fitness watches are worthy of a spot on your wrist?
+So, which of the best fitness watches are worthy of a spot on your wrist?
 We’ve put together this definitive list of the very best fitness watches and fitness trackers available to buy right now.
-Designs and features vary, so be sure you know exactly what your prospective fitness watch will do for you before you go ahead and buy.
+Designs and features vary, so be sure you know exactly what your prospective best fitness watch will do for you before you go ahead and buy.

 What Is The Difference Between A Fitness Tracker & A Smartwatch?